savantcare/ptfile/ptclient/docs/forms.md

 23467
 23461

-- Why not set RowStateOfClientSession = 1 when api succeds?
-  - For the end user it is a matter of comfort to see the previous data in the table.

 New record changed on client but not saved = 23

+- See rem/cl/add.vue:114

 New record after data is saved on server. rowStateOfClientSession = 23461

+- See rem/cl/add.vue:189

+# Q5) Why not set RowStateOfClientSession = 1 when api succeds?

+- For the end user it is a matter of comfort to see the previous data in the table.

+# Q6) How is change and discontinued handle?

-B. Record is discontinued.
+1. Record is discontinued.
 Query sent is update.
 Value will be rowStateOfClientSession =

-C. When a record is changed
+2. When a record is changed
    Since temporal DB old is deleted and new is inserted.
 But from client side the query sent is update rowStateOfClientSession =

-# Q5) Should data be loaded from localstorage or state?
+# Q7) Should data be loaded from localstorage or state?

       There are 2 possibilities
         Possibility 1: There is no unsaved data